 Paid Keyword Research Tools

-The free keyword research tool gives you a brief overview of the focus keywords that you want to target like their volume and what is the competition for those keywords.
+The free keyword research tools give you a brief overview of the focus keywords that you want to target like their volume and what is the competition for those keywords.

 And if you want to dive deeper and know where improvements can be made and also want to get a better understanding of the keywords you’re ranking well on, we recommend to use Ahrefs or SEMrush (which are paid tools).